Talcum Powder Lawsuit

 Talcum Powder FAQs

-Here are some answers to questions that we are commonly asked about talc powder and its link to cause ovarian cancer and the subsequent lawsuits:
+Here are some answers to questions that we are commonly asked about Johnson & Johnson baby powder and Shower to Shower hygiene products and their link to cause ovarian cancer and the subsequent ovarian cancer lawsuits:

 Who Can File a Lawsuit for Talcum Powders Cancer?

-If you have been sickened by talc powder, you have a legal cause of action.
-The potential plaintiff has died of cancer or will pass away before the jury hears the case in many cases.
+If you have been sickened by talcum powder, you have a legal cause of action.
+The potential plaintiff has died of ovarian cancer or will pass away before the jury hears the case in many cases.
 In that matter, their loved one can file a wrongful death suit.

-Will Johnson & Johnson Settle Talc Powder Cases?
+Will Johnson & Johnson Settle Talcum Powder Lawsuits?

 The company is beginning to realize the extent of its legal exposure as juries have repeatedly ordered Johnson & Johnson to pay millions of dollars.